top of page

 • Turn onto and follow the Moi North Lake Road for 9.5km towards the Great Rift Valley Lodge.

-• On a sharp left hand bend, turn right onto a dirt track following signs for Eburru and Kengen.
+• On a sharp left hand bend (at a sign 'Great Rift Valley Lodge 1km ahead), turn right onto a dirt track following signs for Eburru and Kengen.

 • After 5.5km, turn left and keep left following the 'Eburru Forest' sign 9.6km up the hill.